jitsi/jitsi-meet/android/README.md

 Returns the `JitsiMeetViewListener` instance attached to the view.

+#### getWelcomePageDisabled()

+Returns true if the welcome page is disable,d false if not.
+If the welcome page is disabled, a black empty view will be rendered when not in a conference.

 #### loadURL(url)

 Loads the given URL and joins the room.
 If `null` is specified, the welcome page